plasticadmiral/gui_pkg/README.md

 # gui_pkg
-remote GUI package for genquad
+remote GUI package for genquad using Qt framework